 Jump to Visionaries

 WEDU Visionaries is a group of donors who plan to leave a gift in their estate to WEDU, whether through their will or another way.
-WEDU Visionaries are honored with special benefits including complimentary program guides, invitations to dinners or appreciation events, behind-the-scenes tours and opportunities to meet PBS on-air talent.
+WEDU Visionaries are honored with special benefits including complimentary program guides and invitations to special events and donor appreciation events.
 With their permission, WEDU Visionaries are listed annually in WEDU Premiere, our monthly membership magazine.

 Gifts in any amount are valued by WEDU.
 Upon receipt, bequests are placed into the WEDU Endowment where they protect broadcasting without compromise and ensure the programming you enjoy continues to be available for loved ones, neighbors and the community you care about.